Skip to main contentScroll Top

 Map of Ayutthaya Historical Park.

-1- Wat Yai Chai Mongkol
+1- Wat Yai Chai Mongkhon

 The temple features a cloister surrounded by 135 Buddha statues, providing a more spiritual atmosphere compared to other temples, whose statues are often destroyed or incomplete.
 One reason is that this temple is still active, with monks still present within it.